Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Results and discussion

 Since band gap information is crucial for most T-dependent transport phenomena, understanding the renormalization of the electronic band gap is essential for high-T TE applications.
 In this work, T dependence of the band gap is obtained using the OTMS and LQE approaches, both of which are formulated within the non-adiabatic AHC formalism \cite{ponce2015temperature}.
-As stated by Ponc\'e \textit{et al.} \cite{ponce2015temperature}, only the non-adiabatic version of the AHC equations can be reliably used when computing the ZPR for infrared-active (IR-active) materials.
+Based on the previous studies \cite{ponce2015temperature,miglio2020predominance}, only the non-adiabatic version of the AHC equations can be reliably used when computing the ZPR for infrared-active (IR-active) materials.
 In our study, the calculated non-zero Born effective charges for atoms in both \lz\ and \sa\ hH materials indicate that these compounds exhibit IR activity.
 This justifies the use of the non-adiabatic ZPR formulation in our calculations.